NinhLuong/pidnet_mmopenlab/README.md

 # pidnet_mmopenlab
- Project tranning data ISIC-2018 using backbone pidnet and mmopenlab
+The ISIC-2018 data streaming project uses pidnet and mmopenlab for skin disease segmentation